 Going camping?
 Music festival?
 It's time to do some camping planning.
-Here are 10 products you'll need to stay organized.
+Here are 10 products you'll need to stay organized, and check out these packing tips from 18 experts.
 Ready to rock?!

 This has been a life saver, well I should say space saver.
 Without the drawers, our supplies just ended up all over the ground or in a complete mess in the car.
 The drawers provide easy access to and protection of our things.
 We use them to hold things like sunscreen, flashlights, batteries, lighters, rain ponchos and any other items we need.

 Quick side note: We use the drawers without the wheels.
 The wheels are not that useful in high grass or dirt.